You could be evicted by the police if you are trespassing on private or publicly owned land.

-Action the police can take if Gypsies and Travellers don't move on
+Action the police can take if you don't move on

-The police will ask you to move as soon as you're practically able to.
-For example, you should be given time to pack up the site and fix any broken down vehicles.
+The police will ask you to move as soon as it's practical for you to do so.
+You should be given time to pack up the site and fix any broken down vehicles.

 You may be fined or even put in prison if you are convicted.

-The notice should also explain where your vehicle is being stored and what removal and storage charges you need to pay before you can get it back.
+- what charges you need to pay before you can get it back.

 If you don't reclaim your vehicle within 21 days, the police can sell or destroy it.
-If they sell it, they must return the sale money to you after deducting any charges.
+They must return any sale money to you less any charges you owe.

-The police can charge you with a criminal offence, for example breach of the peace, if your site is causing problems in the area or if there is trouble when the police arrive to move you on.
+The police can charge you with a criminal offence if your site is causing problems in the area or if there is trouble when the police arrive to move you on.

-You can also be arrested if the police think this is necessary.
+You can also be arrested if the police think it's necessary.

 Complaints against the police